uriel1998/barometers/README.md

 *  -e END_DATE, --end-date END_DATE = Provide the end date for chart or calculation data in YYYY-mm-dd format; only used with --begin-date.

 ### Controlling the output of data

+#### Location

+`barometers.py` can choose which cached data to output by using this switch:

+* -B BOUT_HERE, --bout-here BOUT_HERE = City code of cache to output weather location from.

 #### Calculation data